MattiaBarbieri/XR_Ocular_Movements_Detection/README.md

         - Prints the results and saves them in a Data.tsv file.

 👁️‍🗨️ 4.
 Eye_detection_GUI.py
-    Trigger the process from GUI
+    Trigger the process from GUI (optional)